paulloz/godot-ink/README.md

 ## Troubleshooting

+### There's an error or Godot crashes when I enable the plugin

 If you're having trouble enabling the editor plugin, it's probably because the `.cs` files aren't compiling with your project.
-You can solve the issue by adding this `ItemGroup` to your `.csproj` file.
+You can solve the issue by adding this `ItemGroup` to your `.csproj` file and rebuilding the project (from the **Mono** tab).

 ```xml
 <ItemGroup>